AppFair/appfair.github.io/index.md

 ### App Organization

 Your App's name is represented uniquely by a GitHub Organization, so the first step is to [create a new free organization](https://github.com/account/organizations/new).
-The App's organization name must be a two word string consisting of 3-12 URL-safe (i.e., ASCII) letters and separated by a hyphen (e.g., "App-Fair").
+The App's organization name must be a two word string consisting of 3-12 letters from the Roman alphabet in upper or lower case (A–Z, a–z) and separated by a hyphen (e.g., "App-Fair").
 For example, the GitHub organization for the **App Fair.app** catalog browser application itself is [https://github.com/App-Fair/](https://github.com/App-Fair/).

 Your app organization can be structured however you want, and can consist of a team of as few or as many as you like.
 You can manage, create and distribute multiple apps by creating multiple separate uniquely-named organizations.
 Each organization will have a single top-level `/App.git` fork that acts as the repository for your app's development and uses pull requests as the communication link to the `integrate-release` process.
+There can be only a single `/App.git` repository per organization.

 ### App Repository

-Once your organization is set up, you create your `/APP-ORG/App.git` project by forking the [https://appfair.org/App.git](https://appfair.org/App.git) repository into your new organization name.
+Once your organization is set up, you create your `/APP-ORG/App.git` project by forking the [https://github.com/appfair/App.git](https://github.com/appfair/App.git) repository into your new organization name.
 This is a Swift project that contains the shell of a cross-platform `SwiftUI` app that you will use as your starting point.

 Your app will exist in a top-level repository named "App"; it must continue to be called "App" since that is how the catalog browser will be able to access your project metadata.